 XEvent(w) retrieves the next event available for window w.
 If no events are available, XEvent() waits for the next event.
 Keystrokes are encoded as strings, while mouse events are encoded as integers.
-The retrieval of an event is accompanied by assignments to the keywords &x, &y, &row, and &col.
+The retrieval of an event is accompanied by assignments to the keywords &x, &y, &row, &col, &interval, &control, &shift, and &meta.